 Conclusion

-And it’s not like there aren’t some fantastic casino games with super low house edges – from blackjack and baccarat, to craps and video poker machines, the smartest players are the ones who play with the odds – not against them.
+And it’s not like there aren’t some fantastic casino games with the lowest house edge – from blackjack and baccarat, to craps and video poker machines, the smartest players are the ones who play with the odds – not against them.

 These are still games of chance.
-If you want to play really smart, set a budget, take breaks, and know when to walk away.
+If you want to play really smart, set a budget, take breaks, and always play responsibly.
 After all, the real edge comes from knowing when the game is for fun – and when it’s time to call it a night.

 FAQs